Becoming a UC Master Gardener

 What happens during training?

-- There are weekly reading and home study assignments.
+- There are weekly classes, which include reading and home study assignments.

 - Trainees are expected to attend every session.
 Planned absences (such as vacations) are not allowed.

 - Classes are taught by University of California instructors, outside experts, and Master Gardener volunteers.

 - Topics include Soils, Botany, Irrigation, Edible Gardening, Fruit and Landscape Trees, Plant Diseases, Integrated Pest Management, Extension Training, and much more.

 What do UC Master Gardeners do?